 Here are some examples to better illustrate how the NYC real estate market has been impacted.

-In the Brooklyn neighborhood of Williamsburg, just last week 2 Northside Piers broke the record for the highest sale price of a Williamsburg condo at $8.31 million, beating the previous record of $6.6 million for a penthouse at 429 Kent Avenue in 2016 by a landslide.
-And earlier this year billionaire Vincent Viola purchased a mansion for $25.5 million at 8 Montague Terrace, setting a new sales record for the borough.
+In the Brooklyn neighborhood of Williamsburg, 2 Northside Piers broke the record for the highest sale price of a Williamsburg condo at $8.31 million, beating the previous record of $6.6 million for a penthouse at 429 Kent Avenue in 2016 by a landslide.
+And in early 2021 billionaire Vincent Viola purchased a mansion for $25.5 million at 8 Montague Terrace, setting a new sales record for the borough.

 In Manhattan, Gloria Vanderbilt’s second-floor apartment (where she lived until she passed in 2019) at 30 Beekman Place listed for $1.1 million and sold recently after being on the market for only a month.
 Manhattan is notorious for its coveted high-priced real estate, with the current median sale price at $1.1 million, a 16% YoY increase.

 The boom in NYC housing prices is great news for investors, and the recovery happened much sooner than anticipated.
 It would certainly appear that the Big Apple will indeed remain Big.
-Especially when judging by current sale prices.
+Especially when judging by current sale prices and growth trends.
+We’ll see what the future holds.